moleculerjs/moleculer/ROADMAP.md

 * add lru features to Memory and Redis cachers

 ## v1.0.x
 It will be the first stable release.
-From it we follow semver versioning.
+Afterwards the version numbers should follow semver versioning.

 ## Others in the future